simon-ritchie/apysc/docs_src/source/else.md

-# Else
+# Else class

 This page explains the `Else` class.

-Before reading on, maybe it is helpful to read the following page (the apysc uses the `Else` class for the same reason of each apysc data type):
+Before reading on, maybe it is helpful to read the following page (the apysc uses the `Else` class for the same reason as each apysc data type):

 - [Why the apysc library doesn't use the Python built-in data type](why_apysc_doesnt_use_python_builtin_data_type.md)